-TSC provides Medical Malpractice Liability insurance for all students, but does not cover accident or injury at the clinical site.
-Students injured at clinical sites should be treated according to the policy of the clinical site.
+TSC provides Medical Malpractice Liability insurance for all students but does not cover accidents or injuries at the clinical site.
+Students injured at clinical sites should be treated according to the clinical site policy.
 Students will be responsible for any charges incurred at facilities.
-In any situation where the student is being treated for an injury received during a clinical experience, it is important that the treating facility understand that the injury is related to an instructional experience and is not employment related.
+In any situation where the student is being treated for an injury received during a clinical experience, the treating facility must understand that the injury is related to an instructional experience and is not employment-related.
 Per contract, student injuries occurring during clinical experiences are not covered by Worker's Compensation.

 Students shall be responsible for arranging for the personal medical care and/or treatment, if necessary, including transportation in case of illness or injury while participating in clinical experiences.